 Any information presented in this handbook may change at any time at the discretion of the organizing committee.
+The final revision of this handbook will be made available in May.

 2.0 Design Competition Objective

 As participants in this competition, you are acting as engineers employed by a leading agricultural machinery company.
 This particular corporation is rather progressive and has embarked on a development program to address the needs of an emerging specialty market.
 The goal is to develop a machine, which is compact in size, relatively inexpensive, and can harness the power of a specific engine to achieve maximum pulling performance for short periods of time.
 This product would be intended for the recreational tractor puller; however it may have additional uses in the commercial market (small farms, municipalities, businesses, homeowners, etc.).
 It is the responsibility of each team to define the target market(s) for which they will be designing.